Hoboman57/Hoboman57/README.md

 - 🔭 I’m currently working on a discord bot for my mates server you can see the repo in my pinned repos
 - 🌱 I’m currently learning python, html, javascript and how to comprehend SQL/MYSQL
 - 📫 How to reach me: any questions or anything like that please reach out to me on discord: hoboman (or if that doesnt work try hoboman57)
-- ⚡ Fun fact: discord bot api is weird and annoying
+- ⚡ Fun fact: discords bot api is weird and annoying